Jay-Idrees/UPenn-CyberSecurity-Cloud-Computing/Readme.md

 7. So far I only have a VNet-no VM, Create a new Virtual Machine in Azure using +Add: Specify the resource group(Red-Team), Call this first VM **Jump-Box-Provisioner VM**.
 Be consistent with the region selected.
 I am on track to create 3 VMs - imp-these should share the same resource group and the region and the security group

 8. **Jump-Box-Provisioner VM settings**: Image: Ubuntu Server 18.04, Standard-B1s 1CPU and 1RAM (Jump-Box needs only 1 ram).
 Create a `username (RedAdmin)` and associate the SSH public key with it.
 Paste the public SSH key.
 I am not using password.
-Allow `SSH(22)` port for inbound. use advanced option for security group under the networking tab for custom configuration of the security group.
+Allow `SSH(22)` port for inbound -This is important as here I am allowing that an external ip can connect to the Jump-Box-Provisioner via the port 22. use advanced option for security group under the networking tab for custom configuration of the security group.
 You can also have the same username for all 3 machines

 9. Create **2 more VMs (Web-1, Web-2)**.
 Same Resource group, Same Region, Same Network Security Group.
 For the time being I will be using the same SSH key,later these will be replaced.
 For specification select "Standard-B1ms".
 Free Azure account only allows 4 virtual machines.
 The new VMs should have the **same availability set**.
 This is important so all the machines can be added to the load balancer later- Use the same availability set name.
 Select public IPs for these virtual machines as none.

 10. Create **Security group rule-Allow IP** to allow SSH connection to my current IP address.
 I can get my current IP from the [whatsmyi.org](whatsmyip.org).
 This is done by selecting `inbound security rule`.
 Paste the ip under source IP addresses.
+Call this rule **SSH**.
+Note that the port is asigned to `22` Here I am configuring that all IPs should be blocked as previously configured, but this particular IP xx.xx.xx.xx should be allowed to connect to the VNet via the port 22.

 11. Then afer saving, test it with git bash `ssh admin-username@VM-public-IP`, `sudo -l` to check that your admin has sudo access without requiring password.
 This is allowing my laptop's ip to connect with the Jump-Box

 12. **Now I have 3 VMs one is Jump-Box-Provisioner, others are Web-1 and Web-2 and I have setup SSH on my laptop and added security rules to allow me to connect to the Jump-Box using my specific ip address**

-13. Now I am connected to Jump-Box via SSH.
-I am now Configuring the Jump-Box-Provisioner so I can install and run Docker so that I can intern install containers.
+13. Now I am connected to Jump-Box-Provisioner via SSH- and everyting below will happen in the Jump-Box-Provisioner.
+I am now Configuring the Jump-Box-Provisioner so I can install and run Docker so that I can intern install additional containers.
 Note that right now I am going to install it manually, but later I will use the YAML files to install using the Ansible provisioner from the Jump-Box.
+As I do not have ansible installed yet so I have to do this manually the first time.
+Note that if I do not want to use `sudo` every time I can switch to root with `sudo su`
 - Run `sudo apt update` then
 - `sudo apt install docker.io`
 - `sudo systemctl status docker` to check that docker is running before I can download containers
 - `sudo systemctl start docker` if the docker is not running
+- `sudo docker pull cyberxsecurity/ansible` to download Ansible provisioner
+- `docker run -ti cyberxsecurity/ansible:latest bash` This goes a layer deep and switches to terminl in Ansible container